andyyu2004/bit/docs/NOTES.md

 annoying than anything else and provides a uglier api than just having plain parameters. `bit` should figure out what to do with all the arguments not `libbit`.

+Byte buffers &\[u8\] are usually wrapped in a bufreader to read it slightly more realistically.
+Some bugs are only triggered when this is done.